-Soft bounces typically indicate a temporary delivery issue to an address and are handled differently than hard bounces by Mailchimp.
+Soft bounces typically indicate a temporary delivery issue and are handled differently than hard bounces by Mailchimp.
 When an email address soft bounces, it will immediately display as a soft bounce in the campaign report.

-If an email address continues to soft bounce in additional campaigns, the address will eventually be considered a hard bounce and cleaned from your list.
+If an email address continues to soft bounce in additional campaigns, the address will eventually be considered a hard bounce and cleaned from your audience.
 We'll allow seven soft bounces for an email address with no subscriber activity and up to 15 soft bounces for contacts with previous subscriber activity before converting a soft bounce into a hard bounce.
 While there are many reasons an email address may soft bounce, these are some common reasons this could happen.